annunal/sealev/README.md

 56003 Station 56003 - Indian Ocean 2     -     630km NNE of Dampier -15.019/118.073

 ```
+## Response of the command getDevs(<database>)
+a list of devices; each device is a dictionary composed of:
+- id   identifier of the device (will be used to retrieve data)
+- location   place of the device
+- country   country of the device
+- lat/lon   coordinates of the device
+- [group]   if it exists it represents a subclass of the database

 the keyword 'id' contains the reference identifier to retrieve the level data.

 Suppose you want to retrieve the level values of one specific device, such as 21414 (Station 21414 - AMCHITKA - 170 NM South of Amchitka), you can give the following command: